In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 For example, while one of my goals is to sell my digital marketing course, an intermediate goal is to get people to subscribe to my email list (micro conversion).

 The same concept can be applied to any business or product.
-You need to give incentives to users to sign up for your email list and then send them personalized emails that will help them make the final decision, which is to convert by buying your products or services.
+You need to incentivize users to sign up for your email list and then send them personalized emails that will help them make the final decision, which is to convert by buying your products or services.

 An important element to make this work is segmentation and automation.